siriad86/academic-kickstart/content/home/publications.md

 2017.
 Dahlum, Sirianne and Carl Henrik Knutsen.
 "Democracy by demand?
 Reinvestigating the effect of self-expression values on political regime type",  *British Journal of Political Science*.
 47(2): 437-461.

+#### PhD Thesis

+2018.
+Dahlum, Sirianne.
+Schooling for dissent?
+Education, autocratic regime instability and transitions to democracy.

+#### Reports and commissioned research

+2019.
+“The conflict - inequality trap?
+Linking internal armed conflict to horizontal inequality” (with Håvard Nygård, Siri Rustad and Gudrun Østby).
+Background paper for the UNDP Human Development Report 2019.

+2018.
+V-Dem Annual Democracy Report 2018.
+Democracy Facing Global Challenges. (with Anna Lührmann,  Staffan I. Lindberg, Laura Maxwell, Valeriya Mechkova, Moa Olin, Shreeya Pillai, Constanza Sanhueza Petrarca, Rachel Sigman, Natalia Stepanova.)
+V-Dem Institute, University of Gothenburg.

+2018.
+“Does political inclusion and civil rights protection promote economic development?” (with Valeriya Mechkova).
+Research paper commissioned by USAID

+2018.
+“Women’s Rights and Political Empowerment in Benin, Bolivia, Malawi and Morocco.”   (with Constanza Petrarcha and Moa Olin).
+Thematic Report.
+Series 2019:4.
+The Varieties of Democracies Institute.
+Paper prepared for the European Commission

+2018.
+Women in Politics and Good Governance (with Constanza Petrarcha).
+Researc hpaper commissioned by USAID.

+2018.
+"The economic costs of the shrinking civil space: Civil liberties and economic growth." (with Carl Henrik Knutsen and Staffan Lindberg).
+Research paper commissioned by global nonprofit initiative B-Team